Kong/kubernetes-ingress-controller/docs/guides/README.md

 Kong Ingress controller:

 - [Getting started](getting-started.md) with Kong Ingress Controller
+- [Getting started using Istio](getting-started-istio.md) with Kong Ingress Controller and Istio
 - [Using KongPlugin resource](using-kongplugin-resource.md)
   This guide walks through setting up plugins in Kong using a declarative approach.